-You should be fully aware of what bleaching does to your hair: It not only makes the color from your hair disappear; it also makes it more fragile.
+You should be fully aware of what bleaching does to your hair: It not only makes the color of your hair disappear, but it also makes it more fragile.

 To be more precise, it eliminates the pigment in the stalk of your hair.
 This is a very delicate process, and you shouldn’t make your hair go through it twice in one day.

-You should also have in mind that the level you are trying to achieve largely depends on the type and stage in which your hair is currently.
+You should also remember that the level you are trying to achieve largely depends on the type and stage in which your hair is currently.